Students, Families and Communities

 LCPS has developed a tiered Pyramid of Strategies and Interventions across Behavioral, Academic and Social-Emotional domains to illustrate examples of supports at each tier and to guide schools in determining student supports based on need and response to implemented strategies and interventions.
 Schools have also developed a pyramid specific to their level and needs.

-Feedback on performance is critical in reinforcing and maintaining both academic and behavior skills.
+Behavior Specific Feedback on performance is critical in reinforcing and maintaining both academic and behavior skills.
 Feedback should be specific, consistent and process-based, and may also be paired with tangible incentives that strengthen relationships and create fun!

 Data and Student Focused Decisions